 clarify the plan (start and end dates, days per week, expectations, etc.), and arrange for the the affiliation contract, preceptor packet and other necessary paperwork.
-Affiliation contracts can take 8-16 weeks to establish, so start early if you want to explore the possibility of a new site.
+Affiliation contracts can take 6 months to 1 year to establish, so start early if you want to explore the possibility of a new site.